 Action For Defenceless People Foundation

-Action For Defenceless People Foundation is a charity foundation which was founded in 2002 by two Hungarian surgeons, Dr. Gergely Pataki and Dr. Andras Csokay.
-Its activities include helping those who can do little or nothing to protect themselves because of their economic position or state of health.
-To achieve this goal, the Foundation performs free surgery in Hungary and abroad, coordinates professional education and consultation in health-related institutions, and helps to acquire special medical equipment for hospitals.
+Action For Defenceless People Foundation is a Hungarian public benefit Medical Aid and Charity Foundation which was founded in 2002 by two Hungarian surgeons, Dr. Gergely Pataki and Dr. Andras Csokay.
+Its activities include helping those Defenceless People, who can do little or nothing to protect themselves because of their economic position or state of health.
+To achieve this goal, the Foundation performs free surgery in Hungary and abroad, mostly in developing countries, organizes rehabilitation of patients, coordinates professional education and consultation in health-related institutions, and assists to acquire special medical equipment for hospitals.
 Volunteering camps are our main works in developing countries.
-(So far: Bangladesh and Cambodia, currently establishing mission in Nigeria.)
+(So far: in Bangladesh 8 missions, in Nigeria 11 missions and Cambodia 1 mission .)

 The Foundation consists of volunteer medical personnel (plastic surgeons, neurosurgeons anesthetists, operation theatre and anesthetic nurses and other specialists), who work free of charge, usually during their annual holiday.
 Travel expenses, medical supplies, and instruments are funded by donations raised in Hungary from public or hopefully in the future from the industry.